 SCAA Gateway Chapter Volunteers Attempt To Set A CPR World Record

-ST. PETERS, MO (KTVI) – It’s was a life-saving attempt at a world record in St. Peters this weekend.
+ST. PETERS, MO (KTVI) – It was a life-saving attempt at a world record in St. Peters this weekend.
 Volunteers tried to set the record for “most people taught CPR in 24 hours”.
 Most who came to the event at Ft.
 Zumwalt East High School to learn had never needed to know CPR.
 They never knew who needed it…or so they thought.

 3rd Annual Trivia Night

 On February 16, the Gateway Chapter of SCAA hosted the 3rd Annual "Got Heart" trivia night at the Mercy Hospital of St. Louis, MO.
-We presented the First Washington United Methodist Church of Washington, MO and St. Joseph's Catholic Church and school of St. Josephville, MO an AED from the proceed of our 2nd annual trivia night.
+We presented the First Washington United Methodist Church of Washington, MO and St. Joseph's Catholic Church and school of St. Josephville, MO an AED from the proceeds of our 2nd annual trivia night.
 This evening was full of trivia and fun.
 We increased our event by almost 50% and were able to raise over $7,600.
 We would like to thank all our sponsors and contributors but most of all we would like to thank those who attended our evening.
 Without you, we would not be able to do our great work.
 We hope to see you in 2014 for our 4th annual "Got Heart" trivia.